MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-edit-or-delete-a-custom-user-view.md

 ## Create a custom user view

+### Use the new admin center to create a custom user view

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. On the **Active users** page, click **Filters** and select **New filter**.

 3. On the **Custom filter** page, enter the name for your filter, choose the conditions for your custom filter, and then click **Add**.
 Your custom view is now included in the drop-down list of filters.

+### Use the old admin center to create a custom user view

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

+2. On the **Active users** page, click **Views** and select **Add custom view**.

+3. On the **Custom view** page, enter the name for your filter, choose the conditions for your custom filter, and then click **Add**.
+Your custom view is now included in the drop-down list of filters.

 ## Edit or delete a custom user view

+### Use the new admin center to edit or delete a custom user view

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.